Moyne Drive Sanitary Sewer Realignment

 Transportation & Utilities - Current Projects

-April 17, 2024 Update
+October 4, 2024 Update

 In September 2023 the District began work to install a permanent sewer line servicing homes in the Moyne Drive area, along a new, low-risk alignment.
 This realignment is critical to continue to provide essential sanitary services to over 530 homes in the area and to prevent a spill to the Capilano River which would cause environmental impacts to the river, including the Capilano 5 First Nations Reserve downstream, and fish, animals, and vegetation that depend upon the river.
-Work began the week of September 25, 2023, and will take approximately ten to twelve months to complete.
+Work began the week of September 25, 2023, and will take approximately fifteen months to complete.

 Map of Moyne Drive Sanitary Sewer Realignment